HereLiesAz/HG2Gui/README.md

-# HG2Gui — The Hitchhiker's Guide Terminal (Android)
+# HG2Gui — The Hitchhiker's Terminal to the Galaxy

-**HG2Gui** is a touch-optimised terminal for Android.
-It is not a launcher: it does not replace your home screen, and it does not want to.
-It is a terminal you can drive with your thumbs — every command, subcommand and argument is a pill you tap, so a real shell is usable without a keyboard.
+**HG2Gui** is a touch-optimised terminal designed after Douglas Adams' The Hitchhiker's Guide to the Galaxy — every command, subcommand and argument is an animated pill thinger you tap, with the goal being to use a real shell without a keyboard.

 Inspired by the *Hitchhiker's Guide to the Galaxy* (2005) aesthetic and built on the legacy of T-UI Launcher, from which it has been decoupled.